Geegaz-Datapacks/GGPIPropPackHelper/README.md

 # GGPI prop pack helper
-A helper app for GGPI, including a template pack
+A helper app for GGPI, including a template pack.
+Check out the **[GGPI datapack](https://github.com/geegaz/GGPI/releases)** to place your props in the world.

+> GGPI prop pack helper was coded with Python 3.9, and so requires you to have Python installed to work.
+If you don't have Python installed, check out [how to create props manually](#create-a-prop-manually).

 ![GGPI prop pack helper interface](https://github.com/geegaz/GGPI/wiki/images/helper_app.png)